HomebrewNLP/revlib/README.md

 #### MomentumNet

-[MomentumNet](https://arxiv.org/abs/2102.07870) is another recent paper that made great advancements in the area of memory-efficient networks.
+[MomentumNet](https://arxiv.org/abs/2102.07870) is another recent paper that made significant advancements in the area of memory-efficient networks.
 They propose to use a momentum stream instead of a second model output as illustrated
 below: ![MomentumNetIllustration](http://limitless.sh/momentumnet.png).
 Implementing that with revlib requires you to write a custom coupling operation (functional analogue to [MemCNN](https://github.com/silvandeleemput/memcnn)) that merges input and output streams.